The 2021 Sustainability Hero has been revealed,

-The event, presented by the Woking News & Mail in association with the University of Surrey’s Centre for Environment and Sustainability, is being delivered as a hybrid event from The Lightbox in Woking between 12pm to 2.30pm on Thursday 20 May.
+The free to enter awards were first initiated by the Woking News & Mail in association with the University of Surrey’s Centre for the Environment and Sustainability in 2019.

 Winners and Commendations for CREST21 Sustainable Business Awards